ZoranJeremic/f.Sentence/README.md

 Currently in early development.
 Updates will follow.
 Release date will be somewhere around July 2025.

-Current builds support Android 5 Lollipop and later.
+Current builds support Android 10 and later.

 # Upcoming features